-Acne is a common skin disease that affects up to 80% of people in their lifetime.
+Acne is a common skin condition that affects up to 50 million Americans yearly (

-The bacteria get trapped in the follicle, which causes your white blood cells to attack it.
-This results in skin inflammation, which leads to acne.
+The bacteria then get trapped in the plugged follicle.
+This can result in skin inflammation, which leads to acne.

-Many factors contribute to the development of acne, including hormone changes, genetics, diet, stress and infection.
+Many factors contribute to the development of acne, including:

 Coconut oil consists almost entirely of medium-chain fatty acids (MCFAs).